 Swell is located just a three-minute level walk to the main sandy bay of Cabarete, and a ten-minute drive in our own transporation to the surf beach.
 We placed Swell very deliberately; not at the surf beach because there is nothing there to do once surfing is over and getting back to town for restaurants, the main beach, shops etc. is a real pain.
 Driving standards are poor in the DR and if you were at the surf beach, you would want to be getting into Cabarete often.
 We prefer to have a professional driver, well used to road and local driving conditions, take you to surf each day, and for you to be able to walk safely elsewhere.
 It’s not an accident why we are where we are.

-Is the Dominican Republic a safe country to visit?
+Is it a safe place to visit?

 I am travelling solo, will I be OK?

 70% of our guests arrive at Swell as solo travelers and leave us having made a lot of new friends.
 In truth, staying at Swell means you are never really alone: Friends are quickly made and our guests are quite amazing in the way they settle in and make Swell their home-from-home in a matter of hours.
-We constantly find that our guests take new people under their wing even before our staff have had the chance!
+We constantly find that our guests take new people under their wing even before our staff has had the chance!
 Have a look at the gallery of the good times to get an idea of the vibe among the solo travellers.

 Which day of the week do I need to arrive at Swell?